 • corded in braids with 10-20 chili peppers of equal size per cord

 • as a fine powder (which can go from orange in color to a brownish red).
 The powder is obtained from mature chili peppers that have been oven-dried then grounded.

-How the French Use the Piment d’Espelette Spice:
+How do the French Use the Piment d’Espelette Spice?:

 This spice is an essential part of French Basque cooking.
-It has a warm, typical aroma which is slightly smokey and citrusy without being overpowering.
+It has a warm, typical aroma that is slightly smokey and citrusy without being overpowering.

 Piment d’Espelette is used in many ways because it’s not too strong: It has a grade of 4 on the “Scoville” scale.
 By comparison, sweet paprika has a score of 2.